simplycycling/arch_linux_setup/README.md

 The configuration file is at /etc/mbpfan.conf, and out of the box, it polls every 7 seconds.
 I generally set mine to start raising the fan speed at 55 C, higher still at 63 C, and then max out at 80 C.

+To have mbpfan start at boot, enable it in systemd.

+    sudo systemctl enable mbpfan.service

 Install and configure mutt